Menu

 Mr Clayton (Monday - Friday)

 Welcome back Giraffes.
 I hope that you had a restful break over Easter.
-We welcome Miss Jarvey into our class this term who is taking over from Miss K as our class TA and will be working at the school full time in our class.
 As last term, I will not be teaching on Wednesdays as this is my planning time.
 Mrs Hutchinson and Miss Priddle will be teaching in my stead.

 As always, there is lots to look forward this term.
-Some you will be excited about, visits from secondary school teachers, visits to secondary schools as well as visits from mental health professional and the police force to further prepare us for the transition to secondary schools and the impacts of bullying and cyber bullying.
+Some you will be excited about such as: visits from secondary school teachers, visits to secondary schools as well as visits to the Ashmolean Museum and to Oxford Fire station for a the junior citizens trip.
 Although we have the SATS week coming up in May I want to reassure that you have nothing to worry about.
-We will prepare you in school the best way we can and coupled with your homework tasks and the additional work I know so many of you are doing all you need to do is focus on achieving your full potential.
+You have had practice weeks and I hope that you feel ready to take on this challenge.
+All you need to do is focus on achieving to your full potential.

-A summary of learning across all curriculum areas is set out below.
-Our PE day is a Monday and Tuesday.
-On Monday we will be preparing for our Maypole dance celebrations at the end of the half term and after the half term break we will get the cricket equipment out.
+A summary of learning across all curriculum areas is set out on the curriculum web.
+Our PE day is a Tuesday and Thursday.
 On Tuesday we will be preparing for my highlight of the Olympics- athletics and after half term playing Volleyball.
-Please ensure that students have their PE every day, especially after SATS, so that we can make the most of the summer weather- keep those fingers crossed!
+Please On Thursday we will be preparing for our Maypole dance celebrations at the end of the half term and after the half term break we will get the cricket equipment out.
+Please ensure that students have their PE every day, especially after SATS, so that we can make the most of the summer weather- long may it continue!

-Homework is set on Friday via Google Classrooms and due in the following Thursday.
+Homework is set on Friday and due in the following Thursday.
 Paper copies will be handed out each week.
 This will consist of a mixture of Reading, Spelling and Maths activities.
 Although the formal timestable checks are done this does not mean that we no longer need to know them.
 We will continue to practice them in school and we expect students to continue to practice at home using TTRS.
 Finally, we ask that you continue to support your child to meet our ‘Ten Minutes a Day’ reading pledge.
 Where possible, try to find some time each week to continue to listen to your child read aloud and to talk about what they have read.
-Ask them questions and for explanations.
+Ask them questions and for explanations of what is happening in the book and what they think will happen next.
 It will test their retrieval and inference skills and make them better all-round readers.
-For inspiration on books that are suitable for Year 6 pupils please see https:// https://schoolreadinglist.co.uk/reading-lists-for-ks2-school-pupils/suggested-reading-list-for-year-6-pupils-ks2-age-10-11/
+For inspiration on books that are suitable for Year 6 pupils please see:

 I hope that this overview answers any questions that you might have.
 However, if there are any aspects relating to teaching and learning in Year 6 that you would like to discuss further or if there are issues that crop up which you would like to talk about, please do get in touch.
 Emails can be directed to the school office and the office staff will forward them on to me or talk to me at the end of the school day.